|Date Opened||7/1/2017 08:00:00 AM|

 Applicant must be working for a public agency (other than Placer County) that operates under a personnel civil service or merit system.
 If not currently employed by a qualifying agency, the applicant must have been employed by a qualifying public agency within one year prior to the date his/her completed application is received by the Placer County Human Resources Department;

-The classification in which Placer County employment is contemplated must possess the same or less minimum qualifications and be substantially similar in job assignment and responsibility as the position in which the applicant is/was employed by the public agency;
+The classification in which Placer County employment is contemplated must be substantially similar in job assignment and responsibility to the position in which the applicant is/was employed by the public agency;

-If classified, the applicant must hold or have held permanent status in the service of that agency;
+If classified, the applicant must hold or have held permanent status with the agency in a comparable job assignment;

 The applicant must submit a Placer County Public Agency Eligible List Self-Certification form, certifying: